MoneyFi-fund/moneyfi-SDK-example/README.md

    - Create a signed withdrawal message
    - Submit the withdrawal request to MoneyFi
    - Poll for withdrawal approval status
+   - Automatically fetch real-time token balances and adjust the withdrawal amount if needed (based on available token liquidity)
-   - Execute the withdrawal transaction
+   - Execute the withdrawal transaction with the optimal amount
 5. **Monitor progress** via the transaction hash link to Aptos Explorer

+**Smart Amount Adjustment**: The system automatically adjusts your withdrawal amount if the selected token's available liquidity is less than your requested amount, ensuring successful withdrawals even when specific token balances are limited.

 ---